llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 .. contents::
    :local:

-The RISC-V target readily supports the 1.0 version of the `RISC-V Vector Extension (RVV) <https://github.com/riscv/riscv-v-spec/blob/v1.0/v-spec.adoc>`_, but requires some tricks to handle its unique design.
+The RISC-V target supports the 1.0 version of the `RISC-V Vector Extension (RVV) <https://github.com/riscv/riscv-v-spec/blob/v1.0/v-spec.adoc>`_.
-This guide gives an overview of how RVV is modelled in LLVM IR and how the backend generates code for it.
+This guide gives an overview of how it's modelled in LLVM IR and how the backend generates code for it.

 Mapping to LLVM IR types
 ========================